viridia/quill/Notes.md

 - Interior controls.
 - Double-click.
 - Rect select
-- Drag to connect
-  - Start: create a proxy connection from a terminal to a point.
-    - or from a point to a terminal
-  - Move: update the proxy connection's endpoint, either a point or a terminal
-    - query if the terminal is acceptable
-  - End: remove the proxy connection and set a real one.
-  - Cancel: remove the proxy connection.
 - Drag to reconnect:
   - Start: hide the real connection and otherwise do the same thing.
   - End: remove the proxy connection and unhide the real one.